Richard F. Daines

 Richard Frederick Daines (February 17, 1951 – February 26, 2011) was an American physician and served as the commissioner of the New York State Department of Health from 2007 through 2010.
 Afterward, he was a visiting scholar at the New York Academy of Medicine, focusing on policies that promote obesity prevention.

 Richard Daines was born in Preston, Idaho, and grew up in Logan, Utah.
 Daines graduated from Utah State University in 1974 and served as a missionary for the Church of Jesus Christ of Latter-day Saints in Bolivia from 1970 to 1972.
 He then attended medical school at Cornell University Medical College and graduated in 1978.
 He completed his residency in internal medicine at New York Hospital.
 He was board certified in internal medicine.

 He worked as a physician in New York City for over 25 years.
 At St. Barnabas Hospital in the Bronx, where he began practicing in 1978, his skills and compassion coupled with his ability to speak fluent Spanish made him a valued member of the staff and a favorite among his patients.
 In 1994 he became the hospital's senior vice president for professional affairs and medical director.

 In 2000, he became medical director at St. Luke's-Roosevelt Hospital Center in Manhattan, and served as president and CEO there from 2002 to 2007.
 He often worked shifts in the emergency department there to observe first hand the care patients received.

 As New York's State Health Commissioner, Daines managed a budget of more than $50 billion and a staff of 6,000.
-He was an architect of key state policies to increase coverage for uninsured New Yorkers, improve the safety and quality of health care, and achieve a high-performing health care system.
+He was a proponent of key state policies to increase coverage for uninsured New Yorkers, improve the safety and quality of health care, and achieve a high-performing health care system.
 Daines focused national attention on childhood obesity as a public health issue and oversaw implementation of the recommendations of the Commission on Health Care Facilities in the 21st Century, also known as the Berger Commission, which restructured institutional health care.
 He promoted the development of primary care and patient-centered medical homes and hailed the Adirondack Medical Home initiative in the Adirondacks of northern New York as a national model.
 He established a new office in the State Health Department to focus on the development and implementation of electronic health records and other health information technology to improve health care delivery in the state.